NE Business Facts

 Startup businesses in Nebraska are currently on the rise.
 The low cost of doing business and the business-friendly environment are two of the contributing factors to this development.
 At 2.9%, the unemployment rate in Nebraska in 2017 was considered the lowest in the United States.

-Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (you can always change it later but the less times you have to do that the better).
+Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (changing your name later is possible, but costs money and takes time).
 In Step 3 we’ll show you how to search for the name in Arizona, but we highly recommend you do the following before searching Arizona state databases:

 NOTE: Familiarize yourself with the Nebraska naming guidelines.
 LLC entity names need to contain the words Limited Liability Company or the abbreviation LLC, and certain words are restricted or prohibited.